-An archipelago made up of more than 100 islands, 15 of which are uninhabited, the Shetland Isles are closer to Norway than mainland Scotland.
+An archipelago made up of more than 100 islands, 15 of which are inhabited, the Shetland Isles are closer to Norway than mainland Scotland.

 Scotland meets Scandinavia